Antarctica: Where Realpolitik and Science Meet

 Lapsing into the usual voice of the failed advertising executive, Morrison suggested that the package would aid things never before done.
 “The money we are investing in drone fleets, helicopters and other vehicles will enable us to explore areas of East Antarctica’s inland that no country has never been able to reach before.”

-There would be continued support for “our world class scientists and expeditioners […] because their research on the frozen continent and Southern Ocean is critically important to Australia’s future.”
+There would be continued support for “our world-class scientists and expeditioners […] because their research on the frozen continent and the Southern Ocean is critically important to Australia’s future.”
 But there would also be – and here, the electoral incentives ring true – benefits for Tasmania, which Foreign Minister Marise Payne described as “an international science hub”.

 Scientists can certainly look forward to receiving some of the funding, even if it is conspicuously alloyed with politics.
 A new krill aquarium will be established in Hobart.
 The ice-breaking RSV Nuyina can look forward to “additional shipping support” to aid its “focus on extended science voyages.”
 But the stress upon observational capacity and transport is unmistakable, including $136.6 million for inland traverse capability, charting activities and “mobile stations” and $109 million “to increase aerial and inland capability”.